 Graduates of the East Slavic Philology / Russian Philology major have:

-- in-depth knowledge and skills in a second language of the major subject and in a foreign language of Western Europe,
+- in-depth knowledge and skills in a major language of the study and in a foreign language of Western Europe,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,